-2.2.2 Calculation method of preliminary emission figures The preliminary emission figures are identical to the final emission figures.
-For that reason only once a year a set of emissions is calculated.
+The calculation method of preliminary emission figures is identical to the calculation method of final emission figures.
+Only the input data for the calculations are different.
 See paragraph 2.2.3 for the calculation method.

-2.2.3.1 Fossil process emissions (part of CRF 1B and CRF 2) This paragraph describes the methodology for determining the fossil process emissions of CO2 and CH4.
+2.2.3.1 Fossil process emissions (part of CRF 1B and CRF 2)

+This paragraph describes the methodology for determining the fossil process emissions of CO2 and CH4.
 The CO2 and CH4 process emissions described in this paragraph are subdivided into two main groups:

 - A. emissions resulting from conversion losses when converting from one fuel to another: - 1.
 Solid fuel transformation (CRF code 1.B.1.b). - 2.
-Production of charcoal (CRF 1.B.1.b)

-- 3. Petroleum refining (CRF codes 1.A.1.b and 1.B.2.a.4) - B. emissions directly relating to non-energetic fuel consumption: - 1.
+Production of charcoal (CRF 1.B.1.b) - 3.
+Petroleum refining (CRF codes 1.A.1.b and 1.B.2.a.4) - B. emissions directly relating to non-energetic fuel consumption: - 1.
 Ammonia production (CRF code 2.B.1) - 2.
 Soda ash production (CRF code 2.B.7) - 3.
 Chemical industry: Petrochemical and carbon black production (CRF code 2.B.8.g - 4.
-Chemical industry: Other (2B10): - 5.
-Iron and steel production: coke as reduction agent) (CRF code 2.C.1.f) - 6.
-Food and beverages industry (whitening of sugar (CRF code 2.H.2) - 7.
+Manufacture of basic chemicals (2B10): - 5.
+Food and beverages industry (whitening of sugar (CRF code 2.H.2) - 6.
 Lubricants use (CRF code 2.D.1)

-The CO_2 emissions resulting from the use of fossil fuels as feedstocks for the production of silicon carbide, carbon black, ethylene and methanol are included in the Energy sector (CRF 1.A.2.c).
+The $CO_2$ emissions resulting from the use of fossil fuels as feedstocks for the production of silicon carbide, carbon black, ethylene and methanol are included in the Energy sector (CRF 1.A.2.c).